fonoster/routr/docs/docs/contributing.md

 - Changes in your implementation approach
 - Dividing your pull request into smaller, more manageable parts

-Depending on the project’s roadmap and priorities, you might also be asked to:
+Depending on the project's roadmap and priorities, you might also be asked to:

 - Delay the integration of your pull request to align with future releases
 - Close your current pull request and, if needed, open a new one with revised changes